Skip to main content

 Why do UK Schools and Universities request under 18 UK overseas students to be hosted by DBS-checked host families instead of private accommodation?

-UK schools and universities request that under 18 UK overseas students be hosted by DBS-checked (Disclosure and Barring Service) host families instead of private accommodation for several reasons, including:
+UK schools and universities request that under-18 UK overseas students be hosted by DBS-checked (Disclosure and Barring Service) host families instead of private accommodation for several reasons, including:

 In conclusion, UK schools and universities request that under 18 UK overseas students be hosted by DBS-checked host families instead of private accommodation to provide additional protection and security for these students, to promote their integration and cultural understanding, to provide support and supervision, to improve their language skills, and to comply with regulations and best practices in the education and guardianship of international students.